Borrakarthik509/syntaxlab-ai-learning-platform/README.md

 The application strictly guards its private routes.
 - **Client-Side Protection**: `onAuthStateChanged` listeners inside `courses.js` and `dashboard.js` intercept unauthenticated users and immediately redirect them to `index.html`.
 - **Persistence**: Configured via `browserLocalPersistence` to maintain user sessions across browser reloads.
+- **Authorized Domain**: `borrakarthik509.github.io` is registered in Firebase Console → Authentication → Settings → Authorized domains, which is what allows the live demo above to authenticate successfully.
 - *Note: Firestore security rules are not included in this repository and are managed directly via the Firebase Console.*

 ## 🚀 Getting Started